-This pricing is the strongest indicator of what Disney expects to be its busiest days.
+Pricing is the strongest indicator of what Disney expects to be its busiest days.
 Higher prices means higher demand, and higher demand means bigger anticipated crowds.
 The good news is that cheaper tickets generally means less crowds.
-The last three parties of the year are the most expensive.
-And the first two are not the cheapest.
+The last three parties of the year are the most expensive, and the first two are not the cheapest.
 This makes sense given that many families decide to go all out and time their vacations so that they can experience both the last Mickey's Not So Scary Halloween Party and the first Mickey's Very Merry Christmas Party.
 Generally, Friday and Saturday nights are expected to be very busy.
 Some of the Thursdays are less expensive than Tuesdays.
 Based on pricing, the best week to attend is the one before Thanksgiving.

 If you want to learn more, check out our full guide to Disney World holiday events.

 Entrance Procedures & Overview of Mickey's Very Merry Christmas Party 2018

 In a change from past years, Magic Kingdom will close at 6 p.m. for regular guests.
 This allowed regular park guests to leave before the party starts.
 This change was met with some disappointment by regular park guests who were not planning to attend the party, since it's one less hour for them on what have been historically "good" days to visit the park.
 We presume this move is to address complaints from party attendees about regular park guests staying in the park after it has closed for the party.
 We'll keep you posted on the game plan for 2018!